Steve Conte is one busy musician; guitarist, singer, songwriter, producer & music educator – both on tour and in studios around the world.

 His most recent album, Bronx Cheer was released on Little Steven Van Zandt’s label, Wicked Cool Records in the fall of 2021 to great critical acclaim.
 The album spawned 5 singles, 3 of which were featured as “Coolest Songs In The World” on the Underground Garage Radio Program.
-Conte produced videos for 3 of the singles on youtube (see video links here on the “Media” page of this site.)
-Prior to Bronx Cheer, Steve released a single “Gimme Gimme Rockaway” on the Wicked Cool label in 2017, International Cover-Up in 2016 and The Steve Conte NYC Album in 2014 (both on his own Thunderdog label) and Steve Conte & the Crazy Truth in 2009 on Varese Sarabande/Universal Music.
+Conte produced videos for 4 of the album’s songs, which can be seen on YouTube. (see video links here on the “Media” page of this site.)
+Prior to Bronx Cheer, Steve released a single, “Gimme Gimme Rockaway” on the Wicked Cool label in 2017, and albums; International Cover-Up in 2016 and The Steve Conte NYC Album in 2014 (both on his own label, Thunderdog Recordings) and Steve Conte & the Crazy Truth in 2009 on Varese Sarabande/Universal Music.

-Besides a rich solo-career, Conte has recently been instrumental in helping some legendary artists get their groove back.
-After 6 years, 4 albums and a never-ending World Tour with the infamous New York Dolls, he joined up with former Hanoi Rocks front man Michael Monroe as guitarist, songwriter and backing vocalist to release 4 albums of new original material; Sensory Overdrive, Horns and Halos, Blackout States and One Man Gang.
-On the Horns And Halos album (2013 Spinefarm) he wrote the lion’s share of the songs and it was nominated for both “Album Of The Year” by the Finnish Grammys and The Nordic Music Prize.
+Besides a rich solo-career, Conte has recently been instrumental in helping some legendary artists like the New York Dolls get their groove back.
+After 6 years, 4 albums and a never-ending World Tour with the Dolls, he joined up with former Hanoi Rocks front man Michael Monroe as guitarist, songwriter and backing vocalist to release 5 albums of new original material; Sensory Overdrive, Horns and Halos, Blackout States, One Man Gang and I Live Too Fast To Die Young.
+On the Horns And Halos album (2013 Spinefarm) Conte wrote the lion’s share of the songs and it was nominated for “Album Of The Year” by the Finnish “Grammys” as well as The Nordic Music Prize.

 The Conte History: